Table Talk: Family Conversations About Current EventsFor Parents, Families, and Caregivers | 12 and Up

 Ask: What can we do to help?
 What actions might make a difference?

-- Educate others about the School-to-Prison Pipeline: share information on social media, talk with friends and classmates or organize an educational forum in your school.
+- Educate others about the topic by sharing information on social media, having individual conversations with other students or organizing an educational forum in school.